SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 - Import AEM-Rapid-Pilot.zip as a new package into your Integration Suite tenant:
 	![CI Package import](img/CIPackageImport.png)

-### C) - Download and import the AEM adapter for Integration Suite
+### C) Download and import the AEM adapter for Integration Suite

->asidge negative A new Advanced Event Mesh specific adapter will be made available in November 2023.
+>aside negative A new Advanced Event Mesh specific adapter will be made available in November 2023.
 If you already have this enabled in your Integration Suite environment, you can skip this step.<br>
 	Otherwise, follow the steps in this section to get a preview of the soon to be released AEM adapter:<br>
 	- Download [Integration Suite AEM Adapter](artifacts/AEM-Adapter-EA-10-16.zip)<br>
 	- Import the AEM adapter into your Integration Suite tenant and deploy this adapter.